Lughnasadh

-Lughnasadh is mentioned in some of the earliest Irish literature and has pagan origins.
-The festival itself is named after the god Lugh.
-It inspired great gatherings that included religious ceremonies, ritual athletic contests (most notably the Tailteann Games), feasting, matchmaking, and trading.
-Lughnasadh occurred during a very poor time of the year for the farming community when the old crops were done and the new ones not yet ready for harvest.
-Traditionally there were also visits to holy wells.
-According to folklorist Máire MacNeill, evidence shows that the religious rites included an offering of the First Fruits, a feast of the new food and of bilberries, the sacrifice of a bull, and a ritual dance-play in which Lugh seizes the harvest for mankind and defeats the powers of blight.
-Many of the activities would have taken place on top of hills and mountains.
+Lughnasadh is mentioned in early Irish literature and has pagan origins.
+The festival is named after the god Lugh.
+In the Middle Ages, it involved great gatherings that included ceremonies, athletic contests (most notably the Tailteann Games), horse racing, feasting, matchmaking, and trading.
+According to folklorist Máire MacNeill, evidence suggests that the religious rites included an offering of the First Fruits, a feast of the new food, the sacrifice of a bull, and a ritual dance-play.
+In recent centuries, Lughnasadh gatherings have typically been held atop hills and mountains, including many of the same activities.

-Lughnasadh customs persisted widely until the 20th century, with the event being variously named 'Garland Sunday', 'Bilberry Sunday', 'Mountain Sunday' and 'Crom Dubh Sunday'.
-The custom of climbing hills and mountains at Lughnasadh has survived in some areas, although it has been re-cast as a Christian pilgrimage.
-The best known is the 'Reek Sunday' pilgrimage to the top of Croagh Patrick on the last Sunday in July.
-A number of fairs are also believed to be survivals of Lughnasadh, for example, the Puck Fair.
+The festival persisted widely until the 20th century, with the event called Garland Sunday, Bilberry Sunday, Mountain Sunday, and Crom Dubh Sunday.
+The tradition of climbing hills and mountains at Lughnasadh has survived in some areas and is recast as a Christian pilgrimage.
+The best known is the Reek Sunday pilgrimage to the top of Croagh Patrick on the last Sunday in July.
+Several fairs are also believed to be survivors of Lughnasadh, such as the Puck Fair.
 Since the late 20th century, Celtic neopagans have observed Lughnasadh, or something based on it, as a religious holiday.
-In some places, elements of the festival have been revived as a cultural event.
+In some places, festival elements have been revived as a cultural event.

 Name

 In Old Irish the name was Lugnasad ([ˈl̪ˠʊɣnˠəsˠəd̪ˠ]).
 This is a combination of Lug (the god Lugh) and násad (an assembly), which is unstressed when used as a suffix.
+Another theory is that it originated from the word nás (death), rather than násad.
 Later spellings include Luᵹ̇nasaḋ, Lughnasadh and Lughnasa.